 Slips and falls can be unexpected, scary, and may result in serious injury or unforeseen medical bills.
 When you have been injured in a slip and fall, most often you need time to heal, medical help recovering from the accident, and oftentimes financial assistance to handle any resulting medical bills.
 You might be left asking yourself what to do after a slip and fall accident to try to recoup some of the costs from being both out of work and in the hospital or doctor’s office.

 After a slip and fall accident, help may be available to you.
-If you were injured in an accident where someone else was at fault, whether through their actions or inactions, you may be able to receive financial compensation.
+If you have suffered injuries from a slip and fall accident on another’s property, you may have a premises liability claim.
 Do not wait: Contact an experienced slip and fall lawyer at Shulman & Hill today to discover how we may be able to help.